dnadesign/shipistrano/README.md

 As mentioned, Shipistrano is opinionated to how we want to raise a child of Capistrano.
 May not be the kind of kid you want to hang out with but because of him we love Capistrano just a little bit more.

+## On a more serious note

+### Server Configuration

+You will note that none of the receipes include code snippets for managing the server, this is by design.
+We keep that stuff in Chef.
+Chef is the Bonnie to Shipistrano's Clyde.
+If you want to hear about how we're running Chef, buy me a beer sometime.

+### Testing

+Unlike every other capistrano suite I've used, the goal of this one is to be stable.
+Test cases are provided through Cucumber based on similar work by Jeff Dean (https://github.com/zilkey).
+To run the tests simply install cucumber on your machine and run it in this project.

+> cucumber

+Saying that, this project is still getting stripped out of our internal projects into a cohensive collection so functionality make be broken.
+Pull Requests and Issues welcome.

+### Contributions

+Welcome!
+But, this repo is what we're working on putting into production so, we reserve the right to be opinionated.
+If you disagree, fork me.

+If this thing saves you time, awesomeness but I don't want donations / gifts.

+This project funded and paid for as part of commercial work we do DNA Designed Communications Limited (dna.co.nz).
+If you feel you have too, please donate instead to a charity (http://www.charitywater.org/) and let @dna_nz / @wilr know and we'll be super grateful!

+### License

+BSD-3-Clause.
+True open source.